aneeshmurali-n/AMN-STM32-Flasher/README.md

-# AMN-STM32-Flasher
+# AMN STM32 Flasher

 **AMN STM32 Flasher** is a one-click firmware flasher for STM32 microcontrollers.
-This app makes flashing STM32 microcontrollers **as easy as installing a regular application**.
+It makes flashing STM32 devices **as easy as installing a regular application**.
 Simply place the compiled `.bin` firmware in the `bin` folder, share the app, and your users can:

 1. Connect their MCU to a PC.
 2. Run the app.
 3. Click **Install**.

-The firmware is automatically burned onto the chip — no source code, no code editor, no complex setup required.
+The firmware is automatically burned onto the chip — no source code, no code editor, and no complex setup required.

 This tool is perfect for **beginners and non-experienced users**, allowing anyone to try out STM32 projects **without compiling code or setting up development environments**.
 It also **saves time for experienced embedded system engineers**, as everything is fully automated.